 1. Simple Schedule Viewable Online

-Moreover, look for scheduling software that lets you present pop-up descriptions of your classes and perhaps brief bios of the instructor teaching particular classes.
+Moreover, look for scheduling software that lets you present your classes’ pop-up descriptions and perhaps brief bios of the instructor teaching particular classes.
 The more information you place where it’s easy to find for your customers, the better service you’re providing.

 2. Self-Booking Capability